Bucks Student Emergency Fund

 - Students may apply for funds when they are experiencing a financial barrier or obstacle, and have exhausted all other resources.

-- Funds are not given to the student directly, a bill or expense will be paid for you.
+- Funds are not given to the student directly, a bill or expense will be paid directly to the vendor for you.

 Examples of expenses that will be considered include, but are not limited to: